Joseph Wild: Wildes Meadow

 He is accredited with the discovery of Wildes Meadow.
 He came across the site when searching for cattle that had become stray just next to his property at Bong Bong.
 The meadow is located in the Southern Highlands of New South Wales in the Wingecarribee Shire, and under the federal electorate of Throsby.
-The first person to reside in the area was an Irish immigrant named Daniel Bresnahan in 1859.
+The first settler-colonist to reside in the area was an Irish immigrant named Daniel Bresnahan in 1859.
 The land has always had some reference to Wild, with the deeds of many of the early properties in the area named the geographical location 'Joe Wild's Meadow'.
 Later, the land's name became Wild's Meadow, then Myra Vale, then finally Wilde's Meadow.
 Today the area lends itself to agricultural practices, with 56.1% of its population, 515 in 2011, involved in agriculture.

 Other careers and contributions

 External to Wilds ambitions for discovery, he also held several other employment positions.
 In 1815, he was appointed as the first constable of the Five Islands district.
 This area is now known as Illawarra.
 Although, Wild did not spend too much time in the region, still committed to exploring parts of New South Wales.
 It is thus know whether Wild was a 'resident' constable or not, possibly holding the title but having true jurisdiction due to geographical constraints.
 This could have occurred because there was an insufficient population in the region to require the presence of a full-time constable.
 Wild was also involved in the construction of the road to the land himself, Throsby and others had discovered.
 He became the superintendent of the road's development in October 1819.
 In this role, his was paid £20 per annum and given rations for his service to the project.
 The road was 75 miles in length going between Picton and Gouldburn, however he was only the overseer for a small proportion of the build.
 Governor Macquarie praised Wild's oversight of the project, and as such named a section of the road "Wild's Pass".
 Then, in 1821, Wild became a constable for the new County of Argyle.
 This land includes the area near Gouldburn, bounded by Lake George and several river systems.

 Furthermore, after the death of Charles Throsby, Wild was appointed as head stockman for Charles Throsby Jr. As head stockman he was directly responsible for the wellbeing of the livestock on the land.
 Wild eventually married Elizabeth, having several children, the exact number unknown.
 His family settled in the County of Camden during the 1820s.
 Camden is located 65 km from Sydney.
 There is mention of this place of residence in Cunningham's journal, where "Wild...cut [a] road from Little Mountain to Cow Run."
 It is further believed that Wild's widow Elizabeth was responsible for the organisation of the first village in the area (the Private Village of Vanderville).